AlessioCasco/Automerge/README.md

 ### AI Repository Processing

-The tool now supports AI analysis for specific repositories during the standard processing cycle:
+The tool supports AI analysis for repositories specified in the `repos` list during the standard processing cycle:

-1. **Standard Processing**: All repositories are processed normally
+1. **Standard Processing**: All repositories in the `repos` list are processed normally
    - PRs are categorized based on their state
    - Standard merge and planning logic applies

-2. **AI Analysis**: For repositories in the `ai_repos` list, when PRs have diffs:
+2. **AI Analysis**: When `enable_ai_confidence_score` is enabled and PRs have diffs:
    - AI confidence score analysis is performed
-   - Auto-merge is applied if conditions are met (100% confidence + dev environment)
+   - Auto-merge is applied if conditions are met (100% confidence + dev environment + `enable_ai_automerge_action` enabled)
    - Robust error handling for various failure scenarios

 3. **Integration**: AI analysis is seamlessly integrated into the existing workflow
    - No separate processing cycles
    - No additional wait times
-   - Maintains existing behavior for non-AI repositories
+   - Maintains existing behavior when AI features are disabled

 ### AI Failure Handling